GLOBAL MARKETS-China inflation relief sends stocks, dollar higher

 "The market felt exuberant heading into this week...
 We've had a strong couple of months, so now a bit of normalisation is coming through."

-The dollar index rose 0.3 percent to 97.834, and was set for a weekly gain of 1.3 percent - its second straight week of gains.
+The dollar index rose 0.4 percent to 97.908, and was set for a weekly gain.
 It was down slightly from a seven month high touched on Thursday.

-U.S. retail sales rebounded in September amid a surge in motor vehicle purchases and a rise in discretionary spending, pointing to sustained domestic demand that reinforces expectations of an interest rate increase from the Federal Reserve in December.

-Boston Fed President Eric Rosengren endorsed the "very high" odds that financial markets have priced in for a U.S. interest rate hike at the end of the year.
-Federal Reserve Chair Janet Yellen is also due to speak later on Friday.

 The strength of both domestic and global growth will be a key consideration for the Fed, demonstrated when weak Chinese export numbers on Thursday not only hit global equities but also stopped a rise in U.S. yields and halted the dollar's advance.